 Any agreed alterations to the property must be completed in a reasonable time.
-The work must be carried out by a qualified tradesperson and the work must be of good quality and be finished to an acceptable standard and be in accordance with the requirements of the constructions regulations where applicable.
+The work must be carried out by a qualified tradesperson.
+The work must be of good quality and be finished to an acceptable standard and be in accordance with the requirements of the constructions regulations where applicable by a competent person.

-Any electrical or gas works carried out at the premises must comply with current electrical and gas regulations and must be carried out by a registered tradesperson and must be confirmed by submission of RECI and RGI certificates to the Council.
+Any electrical or gas works carried out at the premises must comply with current electrical and gas regulations and must be carried out by a registered tradesperson and be confirmed by submission of RECI and RGI certificates to the Council.